emrecosar/ficisertligi/_posts/2021-01-17-glenfarclas15.md

 Palate; sherry dominates the beginning with raisins and sweetness.
 A couple of minutes in the glass opens up the whisky and reveals the other aromas.
 Christmas cake, gentle oak, spice, oily and well-rounded till the end.
 Finish; more sweetness, popped up spice, long and warm.

 Glenfarclas 15 has no colouring, bottled at 46% abv, matured in sherry casks and is a wonderful dram to be exact.
-Whisky related or not, I recommend all of my friends and people to try it.
+Whether keen on whisky or not, I recommend all of my friends and people to try it.
 One of the best sherried classic scotch whiskies out there.

 PS: Glenfarclas means "Glen of the Green Grassland" in Scottish Gaelic.